 - A. Eligibility requirements for the Elderly & Disabled (E&D) Waiver Program include the following: - 1.
 Persons must be twenty-one (21) years of age or older. - 2.
 Persons must require nursing facility level of care as determined by a standardized comprehensive preadmission screening tool. - 3.
 A person's nursing facility level of care must be certified by a physician and recertified every twelve (12) months at a minimum. - 4.
-Persons must be in one of the following Categories of Eligibility (COE): - a.
-SSI, or - b.
-An aged, blind, or disabled individual who meets all factors of eligibility if income is under three hundred percent (300%) of the SSI limit for an individual.
-If income exceeds the three hundred percent (300%) limit, the individual must pay the amount that is over the limit each month to the Division of Medicaid under an Income Trust, provided the individual is otherwise eligible. - B. Persons enrolled in the E & D Waiver cannot reside in a nursing facility or licensed or unlicensed personal care home and are prohibited from receiving additional Medicaid services through another waiver program. - C. Persons enrolled in the E & D Waiver who elect to receive hospice care may not receive waiver services which are duplicative of any services rendered through hospice.
-Persons may receive non-duplicative waiver services in coordination with hospice services. - Source: 42 USC § 1396n; 42 CFR §§ 435.217, 440.180, 441.301; Miss.
-Code Ann. § 43-13-121.
+Persons must be in one of the following Categories of Eligibility (COE): - a) Supplemental Security Income (SSI), or - b) An aged, blind or disabled individual who meets all factors of institutional eligibility.
+If income exceeds the current institutional limit, the individual must pay the Division of Medicaid the portion of their income that is due under the terms of an Income Trust in order to qualify. - B. Persons enrolled in the E & D Waiver cannot reside in a nursing facility or licensed or unlicensed personal care home and are prohibited from receiving additional Medicaid services through another waiver program. - C. Persons enrolled in the E & D Waiver who elect to receive hospice care may not receive waiver services which are duplicative of any services rendered through hospice.
+Persons may receive non-duplicative waiver services in coordination with hospice services.

+Source: 42 USC § 1396n; 42 CFR §§ 435.217, 440.180, 441.301; Miss.
+Code Ann. §§ 43-13-115, 43-13-117, 43-13-121.

 History: Revised eff.
+08/01/2016; Revised eff.
 06/01/2016; Revised eff.
 01/01/2013.